Salmon are en route to the Rogue River basin!

 Rogue Riverkeeper believes that protecting and advocating for the habitat of native salmon is important to maintain the economic, social, cultural, and environmental values in the region.
 Fall is the time that salmon return inland to their natal watersheds from the Pacific Ocean.
 Of the six species of Pacific salmon, two occur in the Rogue basin: the Chinook salmon (also known as king), Oncorhynchus tshawytscha, and the coho salmon (also known as silver), Oncorhynchus kisutch.
 All Pacific salmon are anadromous, meaning that these fish are born in freshwater and then follow streams and rivers to make their way to the ocean where they live for a period of time reaching maturity.
 When the fish are adults, they return to the freshwater streams and rivers where they were born to reproduce the next generation.

 On returning to the streams where they were born, the now adult salmon pair up.
 Females deposit eggs in excavated areas in the river gravels, males fertilize the eggs, and then the adults complete their life cycle, thus rejoining the inland food web and contributing their bodies as nutrients to the surrounding water and land.
 The Rogue River and its tributaries support some of the largest salmon populations in Oregon.
-In addition to salmon, other anadromous fish in the Rogue include steelhead trout, Oncorhynchus mykiss, the anadromous form of rainbow trout, and Pacific lamprey, Entosphenus tridentatus.
+In addition to salmon, other anadromous fish in the Rogue include steelhead trout, Oncorhynchus mykiss, the anadromous form of rainbow trout, Pacific lamprey, Entosphenus tridentatus, and green sturgeon, Acipenser medirostris and white sturgeon Acipenser

 Spawning salmon in Bear Creek.
 Photo: Maria Fernandez, Still Mountain Studios